Carbon nanotube with pressure inducing pseudogaps: Kondo effect study: Introduction

-Since $90's$ decade, when they were discovered, the carbon nanotubes has been receiving attention by great part of the scientific community.
-With unique characteristics, they present a great potential for applications, since such areas as biomedicine \cite{med1,med2,med3,med4,med5} to computer science \cite{comp1,comp2,comp3}.

-The experimental evidence of the carbon nanotubes came in $1991$ with imaged multi wall carbon nanotubes (MWNTs) using a transmission electron microscope \cite{Iijima91} and in $1993$ the first single wall carbon nanotubes (SWNTs) were observed \cite{IijimaN93,BethuneN93}.
+Since $90's$ decade, when they were discovered, the carbon nanotubes have been receiving attention by good part of the scientific community.
+With unique characteristics, they present a great potential for application, since such areas as biomedicine \cite{med1,med2,med3,med4,med5} to computer science \cite{comp1,comp2,comp3}.
+The experimental evidence of the carbon nanotubes came in $1991$ with imaged multi-wall carbon nanotubes (MWNTs) using a transmission electron microscope \cite{Iijima91} and in $1993$ the first single-wall carbon nanotubes (SWNTs) were observed \cite{IijimaN93,BethuneN93}.

+Throughout the literature, some studies that analyze the pressure effect on the carbon nanotube structure have been object of study \cite{capaz2004}.
+In some experimental works the X-ray diffraction can verify structural changes in SWNT when induced by hydrostatic pressure ranging from $0$ to $4,5GPa$. \cite{jamal2013}, but depending on the applied pressure, these structures may collapse or undergo large structural modifications (order pressure $\sim$ $13-15 GPa$ \cite{anis2012,aguiar2012} to $\sim$ $25GPa$ \cite{you2011,anis2013}).

+More recently, experimental results in SWNT, using low-frequency Raman spectroscopy, have reported critical points of phase transitions due to induced deformation \cite{shen2017}.
+These radial collapse transitions were also observed, using theory and experiment, in single-, double- and triple-wall carbon nanotubes \cite{alencar2017}.
+When we confine hydrogen inside a single wall carbon nanotube we can check superconducting properties under high-pressures \cite{nano2019}.

 The structure of a SWNT can be described as a graphene sheet rolled into a cylindrical shape so that the structure is one-dimensional with axial symmetry.
 We can define the chiral vector $\vec{C_{h}}$ that is related to the circumference of the tube.
-The chiral vector can be write as a function of the real space unit vetors $\vec{a_{1}}$ and $\vec{a_{2}}$ of the hexagonal lattice as $\vec{C_{h}}=m\vec{a_{1}}+n\vec{a_{2}}$.
-Here, $m$ and $n$ are the integer indixes that defines the three types of the SWNT: the zigzag ($m=0,n > 0$), the armchair ($m=n > 0$) and the chiral ($0<\left|m\right|< n$).
-While the armchair tubes are always metallic, the zigzag tubes are metallic when $n$ is multiple of $3$ and semicontuctor otherwise.
+The chiral vector can be written as a function of the real space unit vetors $\vec{a_{1}}$ and $\vec{a_{2}}$ of the hexagonal lattice as $\vec{C_{h}}=m\vec{a_{1}}+n\vec{a_{2}}$.
+Here, $m$ and $n$ are the integer indexes defining the three types of the SWNT: the zigzag ($m=0,n > 0$), the armchair ($m=n > 0$) and the chiral ($0<\left|m\right|< n$).
+While the armchair tubes are always metallic, the zigzag tubes are metallic when $n$ is multiple of $3$ and semiconductor otherwise.